mrares/incubator-airflow/UPDATING.md

 #### I'm using S3Log or GCSLogs, what do I do!?

-If you are logging to Google cloud storage, please see the [Google cloud platform documentation](https://airflow.incubator.apache.org/integration.html#gcp-google-cloud-platform) for logging instructions.

-If you are using S3, the instructions should be largely the same as the Google cloud platform instructions above.
-You will need a custom logging config.
+IF you are logging to either S3Log or GCSLogs, you will need a custom logging config.
 The `REMOTE_BASE_LOG_FOLDER` configuration key in your airflow config has been removed, therefore you will need to take the following steps:
  - Copy the logging configuration from [`airflow/config_templates/airflow_logging_settings.py`](https://github.com/apache/incubator-airflow/blob/master/airflow/config_templates/airflow_local_settings.py) and copy it.
  - Place it in a directory inside the Python import path `PYTHONPATH`.
 If you are using Python 2.7, ensuring that any `__init__.py` files exist so that it is importable.
  - Update the config by setting the path of `REMOTE_BASE_LOG_FOLDER` explicitly in the config.
 The `REMOTE_BASE_LOG_FOLDER` key is not used anymore.
  - Set the `logging_config_class` to the filename and dict.
 For example, if you place `custom_logging_config.py` on the base of your pythonpath, you will need to set `logging_config_class = custom_logging_config.LOGGING_CONFIG` in your config as Airflow 1.8.

+ELSE you don't need to change anything.
+If there is no custom config, the airflow config loader will still default to the same config.

 ### New Features